Healthy Homes Assessment Days Bay

 Draught Stopping Days Bay

-If you can feel external air flowing in or a clear draught from a crack or a gap or crack, then it’s likely to be a gap or hole which requirements sealing in some way.
-Cracks or gaps with large gaps must be stopped permanently.
-Any gaps greater than 3mm that let air into or out into your home need seals.
-For example, if the open fireplace isn’t in use it may cause draughts and should be sealed off.
-Landlords and property managers are responsible for ensuring that draughts from the fireplace are removed as far as imaginable.
+If you can feel external air entering or a clear draught out of a hole or gap, then it is likely a crack or crack that requirements sealing in any way.
+Cracks and gaps that are large should be fixed permanently.
+Any gaps greater than 3mm that allow air in or out into the home need seals.
+In the case of an open fireplace isn’t used it may cause draughts and should be shut from.
+Landlords and property managers are responsible for making sure that such draughts are squelched as much as imaginable.

-You don’t need to cover up gaps or holes that are part of the construction.
-For example, tiny gaps around windows and doors may be required to allow for the movement of the structure when the home gets warmer and cooler, in order to let them be opened and closed rather than sticking.
-We will examine the windows and doors as part of your Healthy Homes assessment of your rental property.
+You don’t need to cover up holes or gaps in the construction.
+For instance, small gaps around windows and doors might be necessary to allow for movement of the building as the household gets warmer and cooler, so that they are able to be shut and opened, rather than securing.
+We will test every window and door as part of an Healthy Homes assessment of your rental property.

 draught stopping building inspections